Blog 91: What are attribution models, and why are they necessary?

 When to use: Multi-touch models are most relevant for products with a complex buyer’s journey.

 B3.
-U-shaped attribution: The first and last touchpoints get most of the credit.
-The rest of the credit is distributed equally among other touchpoints.
-Using the same example, the YouTube ad and the discount email would each get 40% credit for the conversion.
+U-shaped attribution: First and last touch-points get most of the credit.
+Rest of the credit is distributed equally among other touch-points.
+Using the same example, the YouTube ad

 B5.
-Time decay attribution: The credit given to each touchpoint grows exponentially as the customer moves closer to conversion.
-Hence, the YouTube ad gets minimal credit, and the discount email would get the most credit for the conversion.
+Time decay attribution: Each touch-point receives increasing credit as the customer approaches conversion.
+Hence, the YouTube ad gets minimal credit, and the email with discount codes would get the most credit.

 Ultimately, the attribution model we use will depend on our business model, marketing strategy, and budget.